THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 "Follow me.
 I know a place."

-Cythera sat in the sand and nodded.
+Cythera sat at the edge of the cliff and nodded.
 "It's beautiful, isn't it?"

 "That still doesn't explain… this."
-She gestured at his taller frame.
+She gestured at his taller, generally better frame.

-Cythera's eyes softened — not pity, but something warmer, deeper.
+Cythera's eyes softened.
+It wasn't really pity, but something warmer, deeper.
 Like concern shaped into respect.

 "Good," she said, a faint smile tugging her lips.
 "Because I've joined the bet.
 I'm training you until you die."